-Its hedgehog awareness week from the 2nd – 8th May 2021 and we know that nature and wildlife has been proven to have a profound effect on our health, well being as well as keeping our ecosystem healthy even more so now than ever.
+Its hedgehog awareness week.
+We know that nature and wildlife has been proven to have a profound effect on our health, well being as well as keeping our ecosystem healthy even more so now than ever.
 Hedgehogs are such an iconic and important part of British wildlife but are sadly now in decline due to an increase in traffic, agriculture, the way we are now designing gardens with decking and paving and the reduction of plants, crucial undergrowth and the use of pesticides and poisons. how to attract hedgehogs into your garden

 To help protect hedgehogs below are some top tips on how you could help the hedgehogs and encourage them into your garden.
 Let’s keep hedgehogs happy and thriving in our gardens and in the countryside for now and future generations to come.